 Easy access to clean drinking water that is bacteria-free improves the health of the villagers and their families.

 Aakash Ganga is designed to be a holistically sustainable Public-Community-Private Partnership (PPCP), one that is sustainable economically, culturally, operationally, institutionally, socially, technologically, and ecologically.
-The success of this design depends on numerous innovations, some of which are described below:
+The success of the design depends on numerous innovations, some of which are described below:

 TRANSPARENCY AND ACCOUNTABILITY